pzhaojohnson/rnacanvas.base-pairs.oopified/README.md

 var structure1 = new RadializableStructure(bases, basePairs);

-// repeat base-pair
+// a repeat base-pair
 basePairs.push([bases[0], bases[9]]);

-// conflicting base-pair
+// a conflicting base-pair
 // (the first base is already paired with the tenth base) basePairs.push([bases[0], bases[10]]);

-// self base-pair
+// a self base-pair
 basePairs.push([bases[5], bases[5]]);

 // a base-pair creating a pseudoknot